ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 error if the sequence number overflows, which puts a limit on the number of chunks that can be sent in a request.

+If the sender of the request is about to reach the maximum number of chunks, and can send an application-level error (such as trailer fields in a Binary HTTP message), the sender SHOULD send such error indications in the last allowed chunk.

 ## Response Encapsulation {#response-encap}

 For responses, the first piece of data sent back is the response nonce,